Is your driveway looking a little worse for wear? Resurfacing a driveway may be the best way to breathe new life into your outdoor space.

 Another variable that you’ll need to consider if you’re questioning whether to repair or replace your driveway is the existing material.
 Some surfaces are easier to repair than others.
 Natural cobblestones, for example, may only require placing a couple of the pavers that have cracked.
 Concrete, on the other hand, will require resealing or re-surfacing to disguise the patchwork.

 It’s also worth considering how well your driveway material will age.
-Some materials will appear weathered after a few years simply from regular sun exposure fading the color and the constant traffic.
+Some materials will appear weathered after a few years simply from regular sun exposure fading the colour and the constant traffic.
 This may not be affecting the functionality and durability of your driveway, but it will affect the overall aesthetics of your property.
 If that’s the case, consider choosing a driveway material that naturally disguises wear and tear, and will only get better with age.

 Considering using stone pavers for your driveway?
 Read our tips on selecting the right pavers here.